AimarLiu/ws_client/ws_client.md

 # Examples

-In this example is how to use 'live' for button trigger
+In this example shows how to use the ws_client on a live trigger that getting gateway data in a duration

 ```
 var wsClient = new WebSocketClient('user1@nexulab.com');